 Enter: raw chocolate.
 Not only higher in antioxidants, but with a range of other health benefits including magnesium, calcium, zinc, iron, copper, potassium, manganese and a range of B vitamins.
 How?

 Everything in moderation!
 A little bit of raw chocolate is good for you and certainly has much higher health benefits than regular chocolate.
-Try the switch, see if you can taste the difference in quality and experience the difference in how it makes you feel.
-And if you can learn to love 100% pure raw cacao, then you can truly say you love the best chocolate in the world!
+Try the switch; see if you can taste the difference in quality and experience the difference in how it makes you feel.
+And if you can learn to love 100% pure raw cacao, then love the best chocolate in the world!